dpercy/racket-mode/Reference.md

 like DrRacket, this provides the predictability of a "static" baseline, plus some interactive exploration.

+With a C-u prefix, uses errortrace for improved stack traces.
+Otherwise follows the [`racket-error-context`](#racket-error-context) setting.

 Output in the `*Racket REPL*` buffer that describes a file and position is automatically "linkified".
 To visit, move point there and press <kdb>RET</kbd>, mouse click, or use a